Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 About us and our partners

-We’re a friendly bunch in the Research and Development at HWHCT team and are passionate about improving patient care through research supporting staff with the relevant training to aid them on their research journey whilst being guided by our Research-Strategy
+We are passionate about improving patient care through research.
+We support staff with the relevant training to help them on their research journey whilst being guided by our Research-Strategy (updated strategy to follow).

 The Research Team